XWangLabTHU/ARIC/README.md

 <br/>

 ARIC needs to compute component-wise condition number after removing each collinearity marker.
 Therefore, the computational time will be longer than matrix operation-based methods like dtangle and deconRNAseq.
-We adopted python to implement ARIC to accelerate.
-In addition, with the increase of marker number, computational time growth in some method, especially for CIBERSORT.
+The computational efficiencies of ARIC, EPIC and FARDEEP are at the same level.
+In addition, computational time of CIBERSORT growth drastically with the increase of marker number.
 Thus, we strongly recommended filtering low quality markers before deconvolution.
-We have updated the github document about these simulation results.

 ## Citation